nopnop2002/esp-idf-ssd1306/README.md

 __Note for ESP-IDF V5.2.__
 A new i2c driver is now available in ESP-IDF V5.2.
-Under ESP-IDF V5.2 this project uses a new i2c driver.
+Under ESP-IDF V5.2 or later, this project uses a new i2c driver.

 # Installation